Precision Sound Reproducers

 did.
 But it also is not very new as this knowledge is now almost 30

-years old, and suspecting the existence such mechanisms is even older:
+years old, and suspecting the existence of such mechanisms is even

-know for much longer that we can estimate direction precisely and with
+We know for much longer that we can estimate direction precisely and

-However, the legacy loudspeaker concept does not seem to take this
+The legacy loudspeaker concept does not take this

 basic principles of many of todays loudspeakers are still

-similar to those of 70 years ago.
-Tradition can be hard to beat but one
+similar to those designed 70 years ago.
+Tradition can be hard to beat

-can wonder why a 70 year old loudspeaker concept is still considered
+can wonder why some consider a 70 year old loudspeaker concept to be

 and cars from that period are now charished for by

 collectors and museums.